dumbmatter/IndexedDB-getAll-shim/README.md

 # IndexedDB-getAll-shim

-A JavaScript shim/polyfill for supporting Firefox's IDBObjectStore.getAll and IDBIndex.getAll in other browsers, such as Chrome.
+A shim/polyfill for supporting IDBObjectStore.getAll and IDBIndex.getAll.
+Currently (October 2015) Firefox has getAll built in (prefixed with moz) and Chrome has it in development.

 ## Usage